Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Limitations, Challenges and Open Research Problems

 \subsection{Explainability and Trustworthiness}

 Despite the superior empirical performance of AI models, their black-box nature poses significant challenges for their deployment in safety-critical wireless applications~\cite{access/Chamola23}.
 This lack of transparency not only obscures the underlying decision-making logic but also masks potential biases and vulnerabilities, thereby undermining the fundamental pillars of trustworthy AI: reliability, fairness, and assurance~\cite{access/Chamola23}.
 In CSS scenarios, for instance, blind reliance on uninterpretable DNNs is risky, because network operators cannot discern whether a spectrum access decision stems from valid signal features or misleading correlations, leading to potential harmful interference to PUs.
 Consequently, bridging the gap between data-driven efficiency and human-understandable logic is imperative.
-Research in this domain is advancing toward explainable AI paradigms, which include post-hoc explainability to visualize model behaviors and interpretable model design achieved by incorporating domain knowledge (e.g., physics-informed learning).
-These approaches aim to transform wireless AI from unexplainable predictors into transparent and trustworthy partners.
+Future research should focus on physics-informed learning paradigms that explicitly embed electromagnetic wave propagation models (e.g., large-scale path loss and multipath fading statistical priors) as regularization terms within the DNN loss functions.
+In terms of post-hoc explainability, new methods are needed to map the opaque attention weights of DL models back to human-interpretable spectrum features, such as cyclostationary signatures or energy statistics.